arukione/web-mysql/README.md

 # Web-MySQL
 A pure Python MySQL connect tool which base on PyMySQL

-A toolkit that simplifies the operation of Python website connecting to MySQL database.
+A toolkit that simplifies the operation of use Python to connecting to MySQL database in Web development.
+It can be used in undersize Flask or Django project or other small porject.
-Just set MySQL settings and you can fetchone,fetchall,executor function to operate MySQL database in Python3..

 ### [Installation](#installation)